Kinyongia uthmoelleri

 Kinyongia uthmoelleri, known commonly as the Hanang hornless chameleon, Müller's leaf chameleon, and Uthmöller's chameleon, is species of lizard in the family Chamaeleonidae.
 The species is endemic to Tanzania.

 Etymology

 The specific name, uthmoelleri, is in honor of German herpetologist Wolfgang Uthmöller.

 Habitat

-The preferred natural habitat of K. uthmoelleri is forest, at altitudes of 1,700–2,500 m.
+The preferred natural habitat of Kinyongia uthmoelleri is forest, at altitudes of 1,700–2,500 m.

 Description

-The maximum recorded size for K. uthmoelleri is a male with a total length (including tail) of 22.7 cm.
+The maximum recorded size for Kinyongia uthmoelleri is a male with a total length (tail included) of 22.7 cm.